-This Agreement shall enter into force on the first day of the second month following the date of the last written notification, through diplomatic channels, by which the Contracting Parties shall have notified each other that all necessary internal procedures for entry into force of this Agreement have been completed.
+This Agreement shall enter into force on the day of signature.

-IN WITNESS WHEREOF, the undersigned, being duly authorized by their respective Governments, have signed this Agreement.

-DONE at on

-in duplicate in the English language.

-FOR THE GOVERNMENT OF THE KINGDOM OF THE NETHERLANDS IN RESPECT OF CURAÇAO FOR THE GOVERNMENT OF THE KINGDOM OF DENMARK
+In witness whereof, the undersigned, being duly authorized by their respective Governments, have signed this Agreement. on on in duplicate in the English language.
+FOR THE GOVERNMENT OF THE KINGDOM OF [DENMARK/NORWAY/SWEDEN] FOR THE GOVERNMENT OF THE REPUBLIC OF MAURITIUS a) Routes to be operated by the airlines designated by the Republic of Mauritius:

-ANNEX I Route schedule
+ANNEX

-1. a) Routes to be operated by the airlines designated by Curação:
+Section 1

-From points in Curação via intermediate points to points in Denmark and points beyond.
+From points in Mauritius via intermediate points to points in [Denmark/Norway/Sweden] and points beyond.

-b) Routes to be operated by the airlines designated by the Kingdom of Denmark:
+b) Routes to be operated by the airlines designated by the Kingdom of [Denmark/Norway/Sweden]:

-From points in Denmark via intermediate points to points in Curação and points beyond.
+From points in [Denmark/Norway/Sweden] via intermediate points to points in Mauritius and points beyond.